manuelrufino21/sql-data-warehouse-project/README.md

 ---
 ## 🤝 Acknowledgments

-Special thanks to Baraa ([Data with Baraa]([https://www.youtube.com/@DataWithBaraa])) for providing this comprehensive free tutorial series.
+Special thanks to Baraa ([Data with Baraa](https://www.youtube.com/@DataWithBaraa)) for providing this comprehensive free tutorial series.

-💡 Developed by [Your Name] as part of my Data Engineering & Analytics portfolio.
+💡 Developed by Manuel Rufino as part of my Data Engineering & Analytics portfolio.